KartikChugh/GeneticSeeker/README.md

 ### Genetic Algorithms

 GAs are a machine learning approach that employ random search and natural selection to discover heuristic solutions to optimization problems, as opposed to gradient-guided techniques.
-They are rooted in the idea that machine learning models can "evolve" to become better over time with some inspiration from biology.
-At the heart of the algorithm are _genes_, which underly the behavior of individuals and can spread among the broader population.
+They are rooted in the idea that machine learning models can "evolve" to become better over time, with some inspiration from biology.
+At the heart of the algorithm are genes, which shape the behavior of individuals and spread among the broader population.

 ### Evolutionary Design
 A brief summary of the genetic operators and design decisions in Seeker: